arivictor/intentional-architecture-in-python/book/1-philosophy.md

 The first version mixes essential complexity (the discount rules) with accidental complexity (database connections, SQL queries, date calculations).
 The business rule is buried.
 The second version isolates what matters: given a membership type and tenure, what's the discount?
 Everything else is infrastructure, and it belongs somewhere else.

-The essential complexity—the discount logic—hasn't changed.
+The essential complexity, the discount logic, hasn't changed.
 But now you can understand it, test it, and modify it without thinking about databases.

 ## Why Patterns Become Cargo Cults